What to Know About Consulting Your Doctor

 Now, I'm not denying there are times when you do need to consult a doctor ... but it's NOT all the time!

-If you are a reasonably healthy person, you can begin an exercise program without consulting your doctor.
-Just pay attention to your body and stop or slow down if it's telling you it's too much.
+If you are a reasonably healthy person, I can't personally see any benefit from consulting a doctor about much of anything.
+If you want to start walking for exercise, for example, just pay attention to your body and stop or slow down if it's telling you it's too much.
 Same with dietary changes and new supplements or health modalities – pay attention to your body.

 Your body knows better what is good for it than your doctor does.